SuperTapood/Cudheart/roadmap.md

 - [ ] fix docs typos
 - [ ] make matrix a vector of vectors to handle row fetching faster
 - [ ] add axis for mixed operations (vectors and matrices) where usually a horizontal vector is assumed
-- [ ] deprecate containers and get rid of CUtil
+- [ ] generalize and randomize tests (and perform them multiple times)
 - [ ] a bunch of new assertions and their exceptions
 - [ ] optimize the functions (mainly for loops)
 - [ ] implement a few python type functions (mainly print and stuff)